 What to see in Qazvin?

 The sights of Qazvin include a wide range.
-In fact, there are several museums, several churches, several historical markets (Bazaars) and a large number of monuments in this fascinating and spectacular city.
+In fact, there are several museums, several churches, several traditional markets (Bazaars) and a large number of monuments in this fascinating and spectacular city.

 Highlights of Qazvin